Donald Trump: Life After the Presidency

 For several hours that afternoon, a mob of Trump supporters violently invaded the US Capitol building, threatening to kill members of Congress and their staff, who hid inside.
 More than a hundred police officers were injured, and several rioters died—one shot by police and several from natural causes.
 Despite frantic pleas from members of Congress and some of his staff members, Trump refused to condemn or call off the riot, which he watched on television from the White House.
 Once the Capitol police finally regained control of the building later that night, members of Congress came out of their secure locations and formally voted to affirm the results of the Electoral College, making Joe Biden officially the president-elect.

 In the aftermath of that attack, major social media companies blocked Trump’s accounts, and the House of Representatives impeached him for a second time.
 Even after Trump left office, fallout from the attack continued.
-The House of Representatives convened the Select Committee to investigate the January 6 attack on the US Capitol.
+The House of Representatives convened a Select Committee to investigate the January 6 attack on the US Capitol.
 Throughout 2022, Americans watched the January 6 hearings to learn more about what transpired.

 In a departure from recent tradition, Trump did not attend the inauguration of his successor, Joe Biden.
 He thus became only the fifth outgoing president (apart from those who died in office) to conduct such a boycott, and the first since Richard Nixon, who resigned the presidency in 1974 and did not witness the oath of office of his successor Gerald Ford.
 The other three were one-term presidents in the 19th century (John Adams, John Quincy Adams, and Andrew Johnson).
 In addition to violating a standard norm of presidential politics, Trump’s refusal to attend Biden’s inauguration or acknowledge the legitimacy of his electoral victory marked a strike against the long-held tradition of the peaceful transfer of power that is vital to democratic governance.